DataDog/hiring-engineers/answers.md

 ![new_dashboard](./screenshots/new_dashboard.png)

-### - Bonus question: What is the difference between a timeboard and a screenboard?
+**Bonus question: What is the difference between a timeboard and a screenboard?**

 -|Timeboard|Screenboard
 -|-----------|------------